 Our reviewers were delighted that their Balsam Hill trees came with storage bags.
 In fact, there were three bags—two for the tree sections and one for the metal stand and accessories.

-When it came to comparing Balsam Hill vs Target and Home Depot, reviews ended with the former as the preferred tree, mainly for its realism and accessories.
+When it came to comparing Balsam Hill vs Target and Home Depot Christmas trees, reviews ended with the former as the preferred tree, mainly for its realism and accessories.
 After seeing the big difference between Balsam Hill and a tree from a big-box brand, the reviewers realized that it’s truly worth investing in a specialty artificial Christmas tree.

-For more tips on choosing your holiday centerpiece, read this artificial Christmas tree buyer’s guide.
+For more tips on choosing your holiday centerpiece, read our quick buyer’s guide.